 (Nov.
-28) On Nov.
-27, New Brunswick Labour Minister Trevor Holder announced that the province’s new Progressive Conservative government will be introducing legislation to reduce Worksafe New Brunswick premiums.
+28/18) On Nov.
+27, New Brunswick Labour Minister Trevor Holder announced that the province’s new Progressive Conservative government will be introducing legislation to reduce the workers’ compensation assessment rates that employers pay.

 This is one of the recommendations that Restaurants Canada made during the provincial election campaign in September.
 (Click here to learn more about the key issues that Restaurants Canada rallied around during the New Brunswick election campaign.)